yogeshp-code/HeartBeat/readme.md

 ---

 ## 🔮 Future Possibilities
 Heartbeat is designed to be extensible.
-In future iterations, we plan to extend support beyond ECS to other AWS services like Lambda, SQS, RDS, and Auto Scaling Groups.
+In future iterations, we plan to extend support beyond ECS to other AWS services like Lambda, SQS, RDS etc.

 > The vision is to evolve Heartbeat into a unified, low-cost monitoring dashboard for all critical AWS workloads.